 An early flowering spring garden, there are breath-taking displays of magnolias, rhododendrons and camellias throughout the spring at Trengwainton, along with a charming walled kitchen garden.
 Follow winding, wooded paths, find picnic spots by the stream or sit in quiet corners.

 With 3,800 acres of parkland and gardens, peaceful woodlands and a magnificent lake, Clumber is glorious to visit in spring when the woodland is alive with birdsong and bluebells.
 The beautiful walled kitchen garden is famous for growing hundreds of varieties of fruit, vegetables, herbs, and has the biggest collection of culinary rhubarbs in the country.
 Clumber Park also boasts the longest avenue of double lime trees in Europe.
 Planted around 1840 to line one of the main entrances into the Park, the majestic Limetree Avenue is over two miles long.

-Tucked away outside of Kendal, Sizergh Castle has beautiful gardens and 1600 acres of estate to explore.
+Tucked away outside of Kendal, Sizergh Castle has beautiful spring gardens and 1600 acres of estate to explore.
 During spring see the brightly coloured tulips on the top terrace, walk beneath cherry blossom in the Dutch garden and enjoy the spring colours in the rock garden.
 There are lots of frogs, newts and numerous species of birds to spot, as well as bees and hens in the apple orchard.